Yilin1010/Yilin1010.github.io/_posts/2024-11-05-Three-Parts-of-My-Experiences.md

 categories: posts
 ---

-##### AI Safety, Software Engineering & HCI: Three Parts of My Experiences and How They Connect
+### Three Parts of My Experiences and How They Connect

-###### Three Parts of My Experience
+#### **Three Parts of My Experience**

 I’d like to break down how my experiences and skills connect to this role in three main areas: **AI safety research, software engineering practices, and user-centric design**

-**AI Safety Research:** AI safety is a significant focus of my experience.
+**AI SafeWty Research:** AI safety is a significant focus of my experience.
 From 4 years ago, I started reading papers and blogs in this field, I’ve been familiar with reproducing methods and customizing features for related AI algorithms.
 - You can view my previous projects (machine unlearning algorithms and pipelines) on this repo and slide: [Selective-Gradient-Unlearning-SGU](https://github.com/Yilin1010/Selective-Gradient-Unlearning-SGU)  [[Slide]](https://github.com/Yilin1010/Machine_Unlearning_Algorithms/blob/master/slides_En.ipynb)

 **Software Engineering Practices**: I have a bachelor’s in software engineering, where I learned agile techniques.
 Later, I took a graduate course taught by a principal software engineer from Microsoft, and that’s where I got a lot of hands-on experience writing production-level code.